galaxyproject/training-material/topics/genome-annotation/tutorials/repeatmasker/tutorial.md

 # Soft-masking using RepeatMasker

 Let's run RepeatMasker, by selected the input assembly in fasta format.
-We select the soft masking option, and we choose to use the DFam database.
+We select the soft masking option, and we choose to use the Dfam database.

 > ### {% icon comment %} Choosing the right species
 >